 Steps for cleaning your meat grinder

-Let us look at the step by step process involved when you are cleaning a meat grinder.
+Let us look at the step-by-step process involved when you are cleaning a meat grinder.

 (1) Clean your meat grinder immediately after use

 You should be aware that while grinding, the meat may leave some grease and oil behind when it passes via the grinder.
-With time, this makes it to dry and crust eventually.
+With time, this makes it dry and crust eventually.
 Therefore, you need to start the process of cleaning once you are through to avoid the accumulation of such problems.